boblemaire/IoTaWatt/Docs/webServer.rst

-As a standalone unit, IoTaWatt is a very capable data logger with an integrated web server/API interface that can provide real-time as well as historical data using the provided graph interface or otherwise to any web connected client.
+As a standalone unit, IoTaWatt is a very capable data logger with an integrated web server/API interface that can provide real-time as well as historical data, using the provided graph interface, or otherwise to any web connected client.
 That said, there are limitations in that queries can take several seconds and the web server currently works with locally connected clients on the same WiFi network and